hmrc/marginal-relief-calculator-ui-acceptance-tests/README.md

 Using the `--wait 100` argument ensures a health check is run on all the services started as part of the profile. `100` refers to the given number of seconds to wait for services to pass health checks.

-Then start either docker-selenium-grid or local-selenium-grid and ensure the interface is accessing http://localhost:4444/ successfully.

 Then execute the `run-tests.sh` script:

     ./run-tests.sh chrome local